Understanding bind

 ('a -> M<'b>) -> M<'a> -> M<'b>

-Interpreted as a one-argument function, we can upgrade a function like map
+Interpreted as a one-argument function, we can upgrade a function like map.
+The difference is

 that we only upgrade the input, because the function we have already return a boxed value.